Thursday, February 10, 2022

 It has been said many times that adults should get 8 hours of sleep every night; no more, no less.
 Despite this, most adults get an average of 7 hours, and many people over the age of 50 sleep less than that.
 The amount of sleep we need varies very much depending on the individual.
 It is often said that Margaret Thatcher ran the country sleeping only 4 hours a night.

-However, the placing of too many bedtime rules can, in fact, hinder sleep and exacerbate the problem as people focus too much on why they aren’t sleeping.
+However, the placing of too many bedtime rules can hinder sleep and exacerbate the problem as people focus too much on why they aren’t sleeping.
 This creates a vicious circle of not sleeping, leading to stress and worry, which in turn causes problems sleeping.

 If you are struggling with sleep, it may be tempting to self-medicate with sleeping tablets.
 However, this is to be avoided.
 You never want to start a course of any medication before consulting a doctor.
 Talk to our GP about any sleep problems you are experiencing and she will be able to offer proper advice and treatment if necessary.
 You can find more information here.